 Hospitality & Coffee Bar

-Positioned under the pergola beams, the full-service coffee bar served as the social heart of the booth.
-The warm wood tones and modern pendant lighting created a café-like atmosphere that encouraged longer conversations.
+Positioned beneath the pergola beams, the coffee bar acted as the social center of the booth.
+The warm wood tones and controlled lighting created a calm, café-like atmosphere—encouraging longer discussions while keeping the main circulation path clear.

 Educational Lightboxes